On a moment problem of analytic functionals of polynomial hypergroups: Introduction

 \section{Introduction}

-We consider here a one-parameter family of polynomial hypergroups $\sA$ (\cite{Ca}), which appeared in \cite{Ca} as an algebraic system of radial functions of free groups (cf.~also \cite[Chapter 3]{FP}), and describe analytic linear functionals on $\sA$ as a solution to the associated moment problem.
-Our method is based on Stieltjes inversion formula together with generating functions, which is a common tool in dealing with problems of this kind, and computations of similar flavor can be found in many places (see \cite{Ak,Vo} for example).
+We consider here a one-parameter family of polynomial hypergroups $\sA$, which appeared implicitly in \cite{Ca} as an algebraic system of spherical functions of free groups (cf.~also \cite[Chapter 3]{FP}), and describe analytic linear functionals on $\sA$ as solutions to the associated moment problems.
+Though our method is standard (computations of similar flavor can be found in \cite{Ak,Vo} for example), it provides a new framework of spectral analysis together with algorithmic methods of computations.

-As an illustration, we then focus on analytic functionals of geometric series, in connection with Haagerup's positive definite functions on free groups, and calculate the representing Radon measures explicitly with C*-functionals selected out among them.
-Although we work in a completely commutative setting, the results turn out to reflect some features of the original situations in free groups, which are shown to be useful in checking properties of free group C*-algebras.
+As an illustrating example, the case of geometric series functionals is then explicitly worked out in connection with Haagerup's positive definite functions on free groups and we obtain a new series of spectral measures including the classical Kesten type measures and atomic masses, which turns out to reflect some features of the original situations in free groups and be useful in elucidating properties of free group C*-algebras.
+As a concrete instance, Haagerup's positive definite functions are disintegrated with respect to these measures, which includes the Plancherel formula of Cartier as a special case.

-The author is grateful to Yoshimichi Ueda for illuminating comments and information on the present subject.
+The author is grateful to Yoshimichi Ueda for illuminating comments and useful information on the present subject.